SimonRuttmann/BattleShip/Readme.md

 ## 🤖 AI System

-The AIs can be used in both Singleplayer and Multiplayer modes.
+The AI can be used in both Singleplayer and Multiplayer modes.

-> In Singleplayer you can select two AIs and let them play against each other.
+> You can even pit two AIs against each other and just watch!
-So sit back and let the machines battle it out.
-This is a perfect way to test and compare the different AI behaviors.
-You may find the patterns of the AI out yourself!
+Perfect for comparing difficulty levels or discovering behavior patterns.

-### Difficulties
+### Difficulty Levels
 - **Normal** – Uses common sense at destroying ships but also shots random at times
 - **Hard** – The hard one is as the name suggests tough

 > We have implemented a **self-conceived backtracking algorithm** to identify and kill your ships - so watch out!